stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 Running the Model
 -----------------

 Before we actually run the model it will be helpful to have a place to store the output files generated.
 We also need to define an input file to use with the model in this case we will take advantage of many of the defaults defined in the model.
-You will also need to have already built the model from source, if not click [here](../README.rst#setting-up-the-modeling-package).
+You will also need to have already built the model from source, if not click `here <../README.rst#setting-up-the-modeling-package>`_.
 Running the following code in a terminal while in the top level directory (AP_MAP_FLOW) will get things started.

 .. code-block:: bash